 An easy 6-mile (10 km) journey by car, bus or bike from downtown, you’ll find this charming east Portland neighborhood (named one of the country’s top 10 neighborhoods in 2017 by Lonely Planet).
 Follow our guide to the best things to do, eat and explore in Montavilla.

-Start your day with a mug of Stumptown Coffee and a freshly frosted cupcake at this family-friendly café.
+Start your day with a mug of Stumptown Coffee and a freshly frosted cupcake at the Hungry Heart Bakery, this family-friendly coffee shop.
 An ever-rotating menu of mini cupcakes includes seasonal flavors, like late summer peach, pink champagne, wintery horchata and butternut sage.

 Founded as a deli counter in 1999, Ya Hala has grown to become one of the city’s most beloved Middle Eastern restaurants.
 (It’s also one of the most beautiful.)
 A lengthy lunch menu boasts traditional Lebanese dishes like zaatar, fatoush, shawarma and soujouk.
 Vegan and gluten-free options are clearly indicated.

 A precious hidden gem, East Glisan Pizza Lounge is a favorite Montavilla hangout for folks of all tastes and diets.
 Start your evening with an order of pepperoni rolls or chickpea fritters, then chow down on a large pie.
 Pizza toppings include broccoli rapini, roasted eggplant, house-made pork meatballs or vegan fennel sausage on a polenta crust.

-Sweeten your evening with a slice of handmade pie at this Montavilla neighborhood gathering place.
-Open until at least 9 p.m. nightly, the café serves up hot drinks from Water Avenue Coffee and Tao of Tea and a rotating assortment of made-from-scratch fruit and cream pies.
+Sweeten your visit with a slice of handmade pie at this Montavilla neighborhood gathering place.
+The Bipartisan Cafe serves up hot drinks from Water Avenue Coffee and Tao of Tea and a rotating assortment of made-from-scratch fruit and cream pies.
 Pop in during the warmer months for a slice of seasonal pear raspberry pie, or enjoy a heavenly plate of German chocolate cream pie.

-Wind down with a classy adult beverage at this old-meets-new lounge, which is open until 2:30 am daily.
-Modern and retro recipes are mixed together on their impressively long cocktail menu.
+Wind down with a classy adult beverage at the Vintage Cocktail Lounge, this old-meets-new lounge is open until 2:30 am daily.
+Modern and retro recipes are mixed together on their impressively long list of craft cocktails.
 Select your beverage of choice from a list of no fewer than seven categories, including bubbles, agave, brandy and “whisk(e)y.”